kazettique/kazettique/README.md

 📫 How to reach me: [My blog](https://kazettique.github.io/)

-🌏 Languages: Chinese, English, Japanese
+🌏 Languages: Mandarin, English, Japanese

 ## Things I have worked in